AI Workshop: learn to build apps with AI →

 Forms are both protected using recaptcha, and the way recaptcha works is that it needs a function name to be called upon “return” (callback) of the validation process.

-I used this same code for years but it’s probably the first time I run 2 forms on the same page.
+I used this same code for years but it’s probably the first time I’ve run two forms on the same page.

-Having 2 forms on the page means I cannot use the same function callback name.
+Having two forms on the page means I cannot use the same function callback name.

 However the form is in an Astro reusable component.